-(22) This ruler had his half-brother, Odo, arrested for unknown reasons and built the Battle Abbey to honor the fallen of a historically significant victory.
+(25) This ruler had his half-brother, Odo, arrested for unknown reasons and built the Battle Abbey to honor the fallen of a historically significant victory.
+This ruler crushed the rebellion of Edward the Exile during the Harrying of the North.
 This king came to power by winning a three-sided succession war against the Norwegian Harald Hardrada [[har-DRAH-dah]] and the Anglo-Saxon Harold Godwinson, a conflict which culminated in the Battle of Hastings.
 For the point, name this first Norman king of England.